Welcome

 • The claim has been brought promptly and within the time limit (generally within 3 months).

-• Alternative remedies (like statutory appeals) have been exhausted where appropriate.
+• Alternative remedies (like statutory appeals or internal review procedures) have been exhausted where appropriate.

 • There are no ouster clauses validly preventing judicial review.